CyberSecAI/CyberSecAI.github.io/docs/NotebookML/NotebookML_Cwe.md

     * It can be unwieldy to navigate or assimilate this information.

     Using NotebookML, we can chat with the CWE document and ask questions, so that **the information comes to us** in the form of an answer.

+    For comparison, we will also ask some of the same questions of ChatGPT4o (the covering 2 cases:

+    1. without uploading any documents to it.
+    2. uploading a document to it.